madalena-rocha/minicactus-games/README.md

 # minicactus-games
-Modification of the "Doctor Care" project developed at Rocketseat's NLW Return to create the Minicactus Games website.
+Modification of the "Doctor Care" project developed at Rocketseat's Next Level Week - NLW Return to create the Minicactus Games website.